 The LUC also asked if the size of warehouse and distribution facilities impacts the rate of truck trips generated.
 Specifically, the Committee asked if a group of ten, 10,000-square-foot buildings would generate more or fewer truck trips than a single 100,000-square-foot building.
 Truck trip generation rates are partly influenced by the number of loading dock doors, operational characteristics of the occupying use, and gross floor area.
-A 10,000-square-foot building typically has one loading dock position, whereas a 100,000-square-foot building may have 20 or more loading dock positions, depending on the use and configuration of the site and the building.
+A 10,000-square-foot building may have 20 or more loading dock positions, depending on the use and configuration of the site and the building.
 Groups of smaller buildings are, therefore, likely to generate fewer truck trips than a larger building with an equivalent gross floor area.